gritzko/swarm-ron-docs/README.md

 Meanwhile, ACID databases have very clear scalability limits.
 Also, the classic ACID database design normally assumes a single (institutional) user.
 A linear-log system can hardly be ran otherwise.
-Consequently, they save on the who-when-why metadata.
+Consequently, they save on that who-when-why metadata.

 Swarm *peers* connect to each other in an arbitrary fashion, the only requirement is that the graph should be connected most of the time.
 Peers must keep a full database replica.